On Wednesday the Greenwich’s Housing Authority went before the Board of Selectmen with two projects that need Municipal Improvement status to proceed.

 “We know there is obviously contamination on the site and at the abutting property at Western Middle School.
 I proved that,” she said referring to having joined local land surveyor Mike Finkbeiner in April 2016 to pay for tests of soil samples at the middle school which came back with evidence of contamination.
 The fields at Western remain fenced off today.

-“It didn’t discriminate Housing Authority property,” Fortunato said, referring to contamination
+“It didn’t discriminate Housing Authority property,” Fortunato said, referring to the contamination.

-Mr. Johnson returned to the podium and insisted the Housing Authority has commissioned “eight or nine” soil sample tests and that the soil is not contaminated.
+Mr. Johnson returned to the podium and insisted the Housing Authority has commissioned “eight or nine” soil sample tests and that the soil was not contaminated.

 “What about the master plan for the dump?
 That’s a big hefty piece of the environment that impacts Housing Authority property, Western Middle School and everything that flows down,” she said, referring to the brook that runs through the dump and along behind Armstrong Court.

 “Why keep circling back to this property with another large structure?” she asked, pointing out the property is now zoned R6, which is limited to two-family homes under normal circumstances.

 “We understand 8-30g has opened floodgates for stealing green space in exchange for a few units,” she said, a reference to a series of developments in the neighborhood that were permitted by P&Z despite being underparked.

 “We have a parking deficiency.
 We need to pause and think, is further concentration in an already overbuilt area in Chickahominy a need or want?
 Think about the density.”